openvinotoolkit/openvino/docs/OV_Runtime_UG/ShapeInference.md

 Some operators which prevent normal shape propagation can be fixed.
 To do so you can:
 * see if the issue can be fixed via changing the values of some operators input.
-E.g., most common problem of non-reshape-able models is a `Reshape` operator with hardcoded output shape.
+For example, most common problem of non-reshape-able models is a `Reshape` operator with hardcoded output shape.
 You can cut-off hard-coded 2nd input of `Reshape` and fill it in with relaxed values.
 For the following example on the picture Model Optimizer CLI should be:
 ```sh